FindArticles FindArticles

 Apple TV app for the big screen

-For a living‑room experience, the Apple TV app will spotlight the keynote under the Events or Watch Now section.
-It works on Apple TV 4K hardware as well as the Apple TV app available on recent smart TVs, streaming sticks (including Roku and Fire TV), iPhone, iPad, and Mac.
-This route minimizes fiddling—open the app, select the event, and you’re in.
-If you have multiple viewers at home, this is the most comfortable way to watch.
+The Apple TV app will also showcase the keynote under the Events or Watch Now section, if you want a living‑room experience.
+It is on the Apple TV 4K hardware and the Apple TV app on recent smart TVs and on streaming sticks (Roku and Fire TV among others), iPhone, iPad and Mac.
+This route forgoes fiddling — open the app, choose the event, and you’re in.
+If you’re watching with more than one person at home, this is the most comfortable way to watch.

-Pro tip: If your TV or soundbar supports it, enable motion smoothing off and set audio to a “Movie” or “Standard” profile for clearer narration during rapid‑fire product segments.
+Pro tip: If your TV or sound bar is capable, turn on motion smoothing off and set audio to a “Movie” or “Standard” profile for clearer narration during rapid‑fire product segments.

 YouTube’s official stream